 Frequently Asked Questions - 2020-21

-We’ll be releasing a video lesson each day which will align with our lesson by lesson progression.
+We are providing a video lesson each day for years 1-9 which aligns with our lesson by lesson progression.

-The videos will be designed to work alongside our premium worksheets, but don’t forget that the videos will still be free and you can use them with any relevant materials that you choose.
+The videos are designed to work alongside our premium worksheets, but don’t forget that the videos are free and you can use them with any relevant materials that you choose.

 We are now also offering the PowerPoints that we use to create the videos, for you to use in class.
-You’ll be able to find these in the premium resources section in September as the videos are released.
+You can find these in the premium resources section.

 We have already released our lesson-by-lesson overviews that we hope will help schools to move flexibly between school- and home-based learning.
 These now include links to the DFE ready-to-progress criteria and can be found on our Primary SOL page.